serverless/serverless/lib/plugins/deploy/README.md

 Deploys your service.

 ## Options
-- `--stage` The stage in your service that you want to deploy to.
+- `--stage` or `-s` The stage in your service that you want to deploy to.
-- `--region` The region in that stage that you want to deploy to.
+- `--region` or `-r` The region in that stage that you want to deploy to.

 ## Provided lifecycle events
 - `deploy:initializeResources`